Women scientist holding up beaker in smokey room with floating calculations

 Women have a long history of being underrepresented in the scientific fields.
 Though society has taken leaps and bounds from its primeval segregation of gender, women still make up less than a quarter of all employees in the STEM fields.
 Some people attribute this discrepancy to ever-present gender stereotypes, while others blame a lack of female role models.
 However, if young girls are willing to look back in history, they will find hundreds of inspirational female scientists, from aerospace engineers to anthropologists.
 Here are just a few groundbreaking female scientists to inspire the inventors of tomorrow.

 These four women came from four very diverse fields of science.
 Whether it be Carson’s marine biology or Hopper’s programming, their discoveries and innovations were crucial to shaping modern knowledge of the material world.
-But they are definitely not the last women to contribute their discoveries to the realm of science.
+And they're definitely not the last women to contribute their discoveries to the realm of science.
 Who knows?
-Anyone could be next!
+Anyone could be next—even you!

 Like what you’re reading?